goschtl/zope/z3c.zalchemy/branches/engine-metadata/src/z3c/zalchemy/README.txt

   ...       )

 We create our table as a normal SQLAlchemy table.
-The important thing here is, that the metadata from zalchemy must be used:
+The important thing here is, that the metadata from zalchemy must be used.
+Please note that you need to call z3c.zalchemy.metadata.

   >>> import sqlalchemy
   >>> import z3c.zalchemy
   >>> table3 = sqlalchemy.Table(
   ...     'table3',
-  ...     z3c.zalchemy.metadata,
+  ...     z3c.zalchemy.metadata(),
   ...     sqlalchemy.Column('id', sqlalchemy.Integer,
   ...         sqlalchemy.Sequence('atable_id'), primary_key=True),
   ...     sqlalchemy.Column('value', sqlalchemy.Integer),